 Phased implementation of sustainability initiatives will spread the cost whilst still showing a commitment to ESG.
 You might be able to access government grants and incentives to ease the cost implications, too.
 It also requires strong leadership with a clear vision, communicated to all stakeholders so that they understand the reasoning behind the strategy.
 Sell the long-term benefits to the company and its shareholders to gain buy-in.

-These sustainable leadership practices are essential for businesses looking to meet the requirements from shareholders for strong ESG performance.
+ConclusionThese sustainable leadership practices are essential for businesses looking to meet the requirements from shareholders for strong ESG performance.
 Businesses cannot just talk the talk, they must walk the walk.
 If they want to gain the competitive advantages of sustainability, they should provide a strong, clear message about their intentions to act in this manner.
+To help you leverage the opportunities of sustainability and create a coherent and compelling vision for your stakeholders, you can request assistance from ESG Advisory.
+Our experts will help you identify risks and opportunities, optimise non-financial reporting and establish appropriate organisational KPIs.
+Learn More |

 Related articles